 The collaboration running the detector consisted of about 550 physicists from 56 participating universities and institutes in 22 countries.

-The OPAL computing environment is availabale using CernVM.
+DELPHI binaries are distributed via CVMFS via /cvmfs/delphi.cern.ch.
+Several Linux distributions are supported.
+For the time being, only 32bit is supported, 64bit support is experimental and has not been validated.
+The binaries can be used directly from CVMFS, or via a virtual machine.
+DELPHI and OPAL can share the same virtual machine image using CernVM.
 The virtual machine environment can be created by running CernVM with the cloud-init user data file for delphi: delphi.yaml.
 It will be easiest to run the CernVM on the CERN OpenStack, for more information consider these websites: cern.ch/cernvm and cern.ch/clouddocs.
-Some instructions for the use of the cloud-init user data is imbedded in the file, look though the file.
+Some instructions for the use of the cloud-init user data is embedded in the file, look though the file.

-The virtual machine configured by the cloud-init user data lets you connect to eos to access the experiment data.
-The software environment for the experimnet is provided using cvmfs.
+The virtual machine configured by the cloud-init user data lets you connect to EOS to access the experiment data.
+You have to be a member of the DELPHI group (Unix group XX) though, access to the data is protected via Kerberos.
 You need to run the VM in a context where it can access these services.